jmeistrich/rnl-conf-2025/slides/slides.md

 </div>

 <!--
-And with react-native-web getting better, maybe we could eventually get to React Native everywhere, but that's a whole other thing.
+And maybe we could eventually get to React Native everywhere, but that's a whole other thing.

 So the big question is why React Native on desktop?

-TODO: "The react native on web story"
 -->

 ---